panva/node-oidc-provider/docs/README.md

   <br>

-...if a client has the grant whitelisted and scope includes offline_access or the client is a public web client doing code flow.
+...
+If a client has the grant whitelisted and scope includes offline_access or the client is a public web client doing code flow.
 Configure `issueRefreshToken` like so

 ```js